-8. Fellow Parents Be sure to conduct yourself properly with parents of your child’s teammates (and that goes for the parents of the opposing team as well).
-Keep it to yourself; never criticize your child’s teammates or opponents.
+8. Fellow Parents Be sure to conduct yourself properly with the parents of your child’s teammates (and that goes for the parents of the opposing team as well).
+Keep any comments to yourself; never criticize your child’s teammates or opponents.

 9. That Smell Hockey bags can produce some very pungent odors.
 Always remove your child’s equipment and air it out.
 And wash those jerseys and socks while you’re at it!

 10. Check the Bag Before heading to the rink, make sure every piece of equipment, jerseys, socks, mouthguard, etc., is packed in the hockey bag.
 It’s a real heartbreaker to arrive at the rink for a game or practice and discover a vital piece of equipment was left at home!

 11. Homework Education is Job 1 for parents.
 In fact, if your child is a varsity hockey player, good grades are compulsory if they want to keep playing on the team!